Fort Arkansas |

 (1942 - 1944), Ocean Shores

-Located across the inlet from Westport, near the present-day boat marina, was Battery 1 (1942 - 1944) four 6-inch naval guns.
+Located across the inlet from Westport, near the present-day boat marina, was Battery 1 (1942 - 1944) four 6-inch guns.
 Only one gun block remains (in surf).
-Four 12-inch railway mortars were also sited here (transferred from Fort Stevens in 1942).
+Four 12-inch railway mortars were also briefly sited here in 1942.

 (thanks to Al Grobmeier and Greg Hagge of the CDSG for information)